ls1intum/Prototype/README.md

     ```

 2. Add the .prototype file created with the Prototype-Application to your Xcode project and the corresponding target.

+### Swift UI

+3. Add a `PrototypeContainer` to your SwiftUI View.
+You need to set the `prototypeName` and optionally the `startPage` of the prototype.
+4. You can immediately see the result displayed in the SwiftUI Live Preview.
+5. Build and run your application.

+### UIKit or AppKit

 3. Add a `PrototypeView` to the corresponding interface using the Xcode Interface Builder or code.
 You can completely configure the `PrototyperView` in the Xcode Interface Builder's Attributes Inspector.
 You need to set the `prototypeName` and optionally the `startPage` of the prototype.
 4. You can immediately see the result displayed in the Xcode Interface Builder.
 To inspect if you configured the right prototype page you can enable the `showButtonsInIB` attribute in the Xcode Interface Builder's Attributes Inspector.
 5. Build and run your application.